MikeyABedneyJr/puppetlabs/README.md

 # Steps required to apply this solution
 Puppet master pulls this repo

-From terminal run "puppet apply <directory of downloaded file>/main.pp"
+From terminal run "puppet apply /DownloadedDirectoryLocation/.../.../main.pp"